jsiny/jsiny.github.io/_posts/2019-07-04-setup-contact-form.md

 {% gist 838f4658b87635fca91333972b91f066 %}

-You'll notice that this layout is (probably) pretty similar to your default `page.html` template:
+You'll notice that this layout is based on the default `page.html` template, and this allows us to do the following:

-* This template automatically uses the title attribute to create a `<h1>`
+* Automatically use the title attribute to create a `<h1>`
-* You can type your content and it will appear before the contact form
+* Type your content and it will appear before the contact form

 *Note*: I'm using the Hydeout Jekyll template, which may have different layout names than your own.